icann/rdap-conformance-tool/validator/README.md

 # Architecture of json validation

-Currently, the architecture leverage the json schema draft 07 to validate rdap json responses.
+The architecture leverages the json schema draft 07 to validate rdap json responses.
 The main validation library used is [org.everit.json](https://github.com/everit-org/json-schema).

-We inspired our json-schemas from the one from [Mario Loffredo and Maurizio Martinelli](https://gitlab.centralnic.com/centralnic/rdap-json-schemas).
+The json-schemas were adapted from the one from [Mario Loffredo and Maurizio Martinelli](https://gitlab.centralnic.com/centralnic/rdap-json-schemas).
-But with multiple additions and modifications to comply with the specification from ICANN.

-In order to raise the right error codes when a specification is violated, we introduce two new unprocessed properties in the json schema:
+In order to raise the right error codes when a specification is violated, two new unprocessed properties in the json schema:

 1. errorCode (for basic type validation violation)
 2. validationName (for object validation violation)